boostrjs/boostr/README.md

 Using the `dependsOn` property, you can specify dependencies between the services of your Layr app.

-So, for example, your can specify that a `'web-frontend'` service depends on a `'backend'` service, which itself depends on a `'database'` service.
+So, for example, you can specify that a `'web-frontend'` service depends on a `'backend'` service, which itself depends on a `'database'` service.

 When you start your app with the [`start`](#boostr-service-start-options) command, Boostr analyses the dependencies between your services and ensures that each dependency starts before each dependent.